Azure/avdaccelerator/workload/docs/getting-started-custom-image-build.md

 ## Next Steps

-Continue with [Custom image deployment (optional)](./deploy-custom-image.md) to build an updated image for your AVD session hosts.
+- Continue with [Custom image deployment](./deploy-custom-image.md) to build an updated image for your AVD session hosts.